-Questions we will be addressing will include:
+Questions we will be addressed will include:

-- Can I qualify for life insurance if I have been diagnosed with Christmas Disease, Factor IX Deficiency or Hemophilia B?
+- Can I qualify for life insurance if I have been diagnosed with Christmas Disease, Factor IX Deficiency, or Hemophilia B?

-- Why do life insurance companies care if I have been diagnosed with Christmas Disease, Factor IX Deficiency or Hemophilia B?
+- Why do life insurance companies care if I have been diagnosed with Christmas Disease, Factor IX Deficiency, or Hemophilia B?

 - What kind of information will the insurance companies ask me or be interested in?